ansys/pyaedt/doc/source/index.rst

-**What is AEDTLib**
+**What is pyaedt**

-AEDTLib is an python library which interacts directly with AEDT API making coding to end user much simpler.
+pyaedt is an python library which interacts directly with AEDT API making coding to end user much simpler.
 It uses an architecture that can be reused for all 3D tools (Maxwell, Q3D, HFSS, Icepak), and in future for all other desktop tools.
 Its classes and methods structures allows to simplify operation for end-user while reusing as much as possible of the information across the API.

-**Why the need AEDTLib**
+**Why the need pyaedt**

 Recording and reusing script is a very fast approach for simple operations in Desktop UI.
 But: